Jimmy Durante: Charitable work

-On August 15, 1958, for his charitable acts, Durante was awarded a three-foot-high brass loving cup by the Al Bahr Shriners Temple.
+On August 15, 1958, for his charitable acts, Durante was awarded a three-foot-high brass loving cup by the Al Bahr Shriners Temple in San Diego, California.
 The inscription reads: "JIMMY DURANTE THE WORLD'S MOST FAMOUS COMEDIAN.
 A loving cup to you Jimmy, it's larger than your nose, but smaller than your heart.
 Happiness always, Al Bahr Temple, August 15, 1958."
-Jimmy Durante started out his career with Clayton and Jackson and when he became a big star and they were left behind, he kept them on his payroll for the rest of their lives.
+Jimmy Durante started out his career with Clayton and Jackson, and when he became a big star and they were left behind, he kept them on his payroll for the rest of their lives.